Skip to main content

 • Is the record updated across all systems to ensure the client doesn’t have to repeatedly raise the issue?

-An integrated digital engagement layer can ensure that all mid and office systems are updated simultaneously.
-This doesn’t mean clients can only update online, the same system can be used by client managers to update the system once and ensure that the vulnerable client will receive due consideration throughout the business.
+CycleAn integrated digital engagement layer can ensure that all mid and office systems are updated simultaneously.
+This doesn’t mean clients can only update online, the same system can be used by client managers to update the system once and ensure that the client will receive due consideration throughout the business.

 • How can you manage a situation where a client may be vulnerable but doesn’t identify themselves as such?

-• Do you consider that a client may be vulnerable but you are not aware of it?
+• Do you consider that a client may be vulnerable, but you are not aware of it?

 • Do you clearly identify marketing materials and differentiate these from official communications and reports?

 Vulnerability isn’t something that impacts a small number of the frail or elderly population, it is something that can impact us all at points in our lives.
 It can relate to how people receive and process information and how their decision-making may be compromised as much as more visible disabilities.
 It is further impacted by the performance of the market.
-At the moment, the pandemic is bringing issues of vulnerability to the fore, with more people experiencing sudden and serious illness and loss.

-The broad scope of the issue highlights the importance of multi-channel communications.
+The broad scope of the issue highlights the importance of a clear and understandable multi-channel communications.
 There isn’t a digital interface that can take so many factors into account in a sensitive and supportive way and equally it’s not something wealth managers can manage alone.
 A digital-first approach that puts people, and personal services, at the heart of the proposition can help to ensure that wealth management firms and client managers have the efficient processes and the time to protect their most vulnerable customers.

 Contact us